squid-cache/squid-cache.github.io/Features/IPv6.rst

 That will split all outgoing requests into two groups, those headed for IPv4 and those headed for IPv6.
 It will push the requests out the IP which matches the destination side of the Internet and allow IPv4/IPv6 access with controlled source address exactly as before.

 Please note the '''dst''' ACL only works for DIRECT requests.
 Traffic destined for peers needs to be left without an outgoing address set.
-This peer bug is being worked on and a fix is expected shortly.
+This bug is fixed in [[Squid-3.2]].

 == Mistakes people are making ==